Length: 2-2.5 metres (6.6 - 8.2 feet)

-How fast can Polar Bears move?
+How fast can polar bears move?

-What are Polar Bear mating rituals like?
+What are polar bear mating rituals like?

-The victorious male will then mate with the female for a week, at which point the impregnated female will go off to gorge and store up as much fat as possible, doubling her weight.
-Around August or September the female will dig herself a den on land (never on the ice floes).
-She will then hunker down into a state much like hibernation – she doesn’t sleep the whole time, and her temperature doesn’t drop like it would in true hibernation, but her heart rate slows from an average of 45 beats a minute to 25 beats.
+The victorious male will then mate with the female for a week, at which point the impregnated female will go off to gorge on food and store up as much fat as possible, doubling her weight.
+Around August or September, the female polar bear will dig herself a den on land (never on the ice floes).
+She will then hunker down into a state much like hibernation.
+She will not sleep, and her temperature will not drop like it would in true hibernation, but her heart rate slows from an average of 45 beats a minute to 25 beats.

-How long do Polar Bears live?
+How long do polar bears live?

-How many Polar Bears are there today?
+How many polar bears are there today?

-Do Polar Bears have any predators?
+Do polar bears have any predators?

-Do Polar Bears attack people?
+Do polar bears attack people?